At least 24 tornadoes confirmed this week in Nebraska, Iowa - NewsBreak

 At least 24 tornadoes confirmed this week in Nebraska, Iowa

 OMAHA, Neb.
-(AP) — At least two dozen tornadoes tore through parts of Nebraska and Iowa earlier this week as part of a...panhandlepost.com
+(AP) — At least two dozen tornadoes tore through parts of Nebraska and Iowa earlier this week as part of a...northplattepost.com

 OMAHA, Neb.
-(AP) — At least two dozen tornadoes tore through parts of Nebraska and Iowa earlier this week as part of a...panhandlepost.com
+(AP) — At least two dozen tornadoes tore through parts of Nebraska and Iowa earlier this week as part of a...northplattepost.com

 Comments / 0